About Danforth Village/Upper Beaches

 This neighbourhood is a lively, shop-local area with a wellspring of European and predominantly Greek influences.
 The charms of this neighbourhood are not only in its patio-centric atmosphere, delicious culinary delights, artisanal cheese shops, speciality stores, bakeries, beautiful clothing boutiques, health food varieties, and yoga studios, but its well-crafted, and immaculately-maintained residential streets.

-A highly-coveted area to live in the city, homes in Danforth Village are impressive, with well-manicured lawns and foliage, tree-lined walkways, pedestrian-friendly walkability, local parks for play, and classic architecture.
+A highly-coveted area, Danforth Village has plenty of well-manicured lawns and foliage, tree-lined walkways, pedestrian-friendly walkability, local parks for play, and classic architecture.
 Residents enjoy walking to pick up fresh produce, ripe cheese, smoothies, rich coffees, and trinkets.
-A simple day outside can be anything from a walk to the park, to a yoga class, to get groceries, or to lay-low with neighbours on a patio (maybe even their own!).
+A simple day outside can be anything from a walk to the park or a yoga class, to get groceries, or to chill out with neighbours on a patio (maybe even their own!).
 This is the type of neighbourhood where people say ‘hello’ and local shops know you by name.
-It’s proximity to Toronto’s east-end stretch of sandy beach(es) and the waterfront is just another bonus to an area where, otherwise, everything you could ever need is right outside your front doorstep.
+Its proximity to Toronto’s east-end stretch of sandy beach(es) and the waterfront is just another bonus for an area where, otherwise, everything you could ever need is right outside your front door.